Emmotes/ic_spoilers/docs/lazaapz.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Short Force Leader Icon](images/lazaapz/8645.png) **Variant 3: Short Force Leader** (Complete Area 175)
 > A roving band of Ogres have joined the enemies waves during this adventure!
 Let's show 'em what Lazaapz and her crew can do!
-Lazaapz starts in the formation.
+> Lazaapz starts in the formation.
 She cannot be moved, removed, or swapped.
-All Champions in the two columns behind Lazaapz count as a small Champion for the purposes of Lazaapz' Fury of the Small.
 All enemies have their damage and movement speed increased by 100% for each Ogre Battering Ram on screen (additive).
+Champions in the two columns behind Lazaapz become part of her posse.
+Everyone's smaller than an ogre, right?
 </div></div>

 # Formation